Bikeman868/UrlRewrite.Net/README.md

 then be sure to mark them as `Dynamic` so that the results will not be cached.
 3. 100% unit test coverage.
 4. Outbound rules.
 This is a feature of the IIS rewriter that I only just discovered.
+5. Ability to rewrite the 'host' part of the request.

 ## NuGet Package Versions
 These are the versions that had major feature improvements or breaking changes you need to be aware of.